fadasr/fadasr.github.io/_posts/2018-12-05-public-key-cryptography.md

 ![](https://fadasr.github.io/images/dig-sig-auth.png)

 with a trusted third party (e.g. CA in PKI), the digital signature can be used to establish non-repudiation.
 If there is ever a dispute, Bob can take message, digital signature, and digital certificate to a judge and prove that Alice signed the message.
 A digital signature binds a message to a public key owner and digital certificate binds a public key owner with identity (person, organisation, or web site).
-The digital certificate contains the owner's public key and possibly other information, and is digitally singed by a Certification Authority (CA)
+The digital certificate contains the owner's public key and possibly other information, and is digitally singed by a Certification Authority (CA), thereby binding the public key to the owner.

 ![](https://fadasr.github.io/images/dig-sig-cert.png)